Kelvinz-89757/MedVP/README.md

 ## 🔍 Inference

-- For test dataset inference, we provide two inference scripts, one for Closed/Open-form QA, another for Multiple-choice QA (e.g., PMC-VQA).
+- For test dataset inference, we provide two inference scripts, one for Closed/Open-form VQA, another for Multiple-choice VQA (e.g., PMC-VQA).
 They are located in the `inference` folder.
 - A sh script is at `scripts/inference_MedVP.sh`.
 Before running, ensure that all paths to data and checkpoints are correctly set.

 ## 📊 Evaluation